-§2-402.
-Sketch Plan.

-1. The applicant is strongly encouraged to submit a sketch plan as a basis for informal discussion with the Planning Commission and, as appropriate, the Board of Supervisors as to the intended use and design of a proposed subdivision or land development.
-The sketch plan process allows all parties to develop a better understanding of the property and to help establish an overall design approach that respects its special or noteworthy features while providing for the type and intensity of use permitted under the Zoning Ordinance [Chapter 1].

-2. Prior to preparation of a sketch plan, the applicant is strongly encouraged to participate in a pre-application meeting and a site inspection with Township representatives, as described in §2-302 of this Chapter.

-3. To initially identify the site's natural features and facilitate the review process, the applicant shall utilize information compiled by the Township and made available at cost.
-Use of the Township information by the applicant in preparing and submitting plans shall be considered necessary, but should not be assumed sufficient in cases where the applicant can obtain additional pertinent information to document the application.

-4. To provide a full understanding of the site's potential and to facilitate the most effective exchange with the Planning Commission, the sketch plan should include the information listed below.
-This information will otherwise be required as part of the preliminary plan submission its preparation and presentation at the sketch plan stage is intended to allow potential site design issues to be resolved early in the process and enable the preliminary plan to be prepared with greater consistency with Township objectives.
+- §2-402.
+Sketch Plan. - 1.
+The applicant is strongly encouraged to submit a sketch plan as a basis for informal discussion with the Planning Commission and, as appropriate, the Board of Supervisors as to the intended use and design of a proposed subdivision or land development.
+The sketch plan process allows all parties to develop a better understanding of the property and to help establish an overall design approach that respects its special or noteworthy features while providing for the type and intensity of use permitted under the Zoning Ordinance [Chapter 1]. - 2.
+Prior to preparation of a sketch plan, the applicant is strongly encouraged to participate in a pre-application meeting and a site inspection with Township representatives, as described in §2-302 of this Chapter. - 3.
+To initially identify the site's natural features and facilitate the review process, the applicant shall utilize information compiled by the Township and made available at cos t.
+Use of the Township information by the applicant in preparing and submitting plans shall be considered necessary but should not be assumed sufficient in cases where the applicant can obtain additional pertinent information to document the application. - 4.
+To provide a full understanding of the site's potential and to facilitate the most effective exchange with the Planning Commission, the sketch plan should include the information listed below.
+This information will otherwise be required as part of' the preliminary plan submission its preparation and presentation at the sketch plan stage is intended to allow potential site design issues to be resolved early in the process and enable the preliminary plan to be prepared with greater consistency with Township objectives. - A. Scale.

-A. Scale.
 A scale of either 50 or 100 feet to an inch is recommended to facilitate preliminary and final plan preparation.
-In the event that the tract contains more than 100 acres, it is recommended that the sketch plan be drawn to a scale no less than 200 feet per inch.

-B. Tract boundaries as per the legal description within the deed.

-- C. Location map. - D. North arrow.

-E. Streets on and adjacent to the tract, properly named and identified.

-F. Total area of the tract.

-G. Adjacent property owners.

-H. Zoning district(s).

-I. Name and address of the legal owner, equitable owner, and/or applicant.

-J. Name and address of the professional engineer, surveyor, planner, architect, landscape architect, or site designer responsible for preparing the plan.

-K. Significant natural and cultural features drawn from Township compiled, information, and their potential impact on site design.
-Submission of an existing resources and site analysis plan, as described in §2-403 of this Part, is recommended.

-L. A site design plan showing the proposed development and design of the site, including proposed new intersections with existing streets.
+In the event that the tract contains more than 100 acres, it is recommended that the sketch plan be drawn to a scale no less than 200 feet per inch. - B. Tract boundaries as per the legal description within the deed. - C. Location map. - D. North arrow. - E. Streets on and adjacent to the tract, properly named and identified. - F. Total area of the tract. - G. Adjacent property owners. - H. Zoning district(s). - I. Name and address of the legal owner, equitable owner, and/or applicant. - J. Name and address of the professional engineer, surveyor, planner, architect, landscape architect, or site designer responsible for preparing the plan. - K. Significant natural and cultural features drawn from Township compiled, information, and their potential impact on site design.
+Submission of an existing resources and site analysis plan, as described in §2-403 of this Part, is recommended. - L. A site design plan showing the proposed development and design of the site, including proposed new intersections with existing streets.
 This can be prepared in the form of an overlay sheet on the existing resources and site analysis plan, where that plan has been submitted.
-Where a residential cluster or lot-averaging design option will be utilized, the applicant is encouraged to generate a site design in general accordance with the four step design process described in §2-403, below.

-M. General description of proposed method of water supply, sewage disposal, and stormwater management.

-N. In the case of a land development plan, proposed location of buildings, other major structures, parking, and other improvements.
+Where the proposed development is to contain an area or areas of commonly owned ground, the applicant shall generate a site design in general accordance with the 4-Step Design Process described in Sect.
+2-403-5, below. - M. General description of proposed method of water supply, sewage disposal, and stormwater management. - N. In the case of a land development plan, proposed location of buildings, other major structures, parking, and other improvements.